 Museu Municipal de Faro

 Faro’s Municipal Museum showcases the history and cultural past of the city, set across three rooms detailing life under Roman rule, then Muslim occupation and finally Christian conquest in the 16th century.

 Faro Cathedral is one of the National Monuments of Portugal, having been constructed in the 13th century.

-During an invasion by English troops in 1596, the cathedral was partially burned down and was re-built through the 18th century.
+During an invasion by English troops in 1596, the cathedral was partially burned down – and it was re-built during the 18th century.

 Today, it houses an impressive golden altar and a large pipe organ.

 For a little retail therapy, The Forum is an open-air shopping centre with a range of international brands as well as local boutiques.